progmaticltd/homebox/docs/pages/30-storage/10-dedicated-archives-storage.md

 - A slower but bigger and cheaper storage for the email archives, and other files not requiring fast access, in `/home/archives`.

-This page explains the installation of a dedicated _live_ storage, i.e. the current emails received.
+This page explains the installation of a dedicated _archive_ storage, i.e. the emails archives, and other user files not requiring fast access.

 This is specially useful for some cloud providers, offering SSD and HD block storage, but can be also relevant for a home server.